Cracking the Personality Code—3 Things You Need to Apply the Enneagram in your EverydayJun 07, 2022

 2. An open heart.

 Openness, the ability to forgive, and a connection to the heart space happens by being in relationship with how you feel.
-Being open to pause, check-in, to be quiet, to listen to that deep inner knowing.
+Be open to pause, check-in, to be quiet, and listen tothe whispers of your heart.

 In your everyday, this can look like making time and space to journal, to reflect, to meditate, to pray or chant.
 Whatever brings you into a receptive state will help to cultivate a connection to your inner knowing.